 Product stickers for the two radios

-The primary difference between the two chassis is that the 122 on the left uses a mix of "Octal" and "Loctal" tubes, while the 125 on the right uses only Loctals.
+The primary difference between the two chassis is that the 122 on the left uses a mix of "Octal" and "Loctal" tubes, while the 125 on the right uses Loctals and what is called a miniature tube.
 Octals, as you can see above, have a black base that was made with Bakelite.
 They had thick pins that fit snugly into metallic sleeves arranged circularly in a Bakelite socket that was mounted on the chassis.
 Octals were the workhorse of radios for decades.
 Loctals were a relatively new type of tube developed by Sylvania in the very late 1930s for use in automobiles.
 They had an aluminum alloy base that, as the name implies, locked into place in the socket.
 As detailed in a Wikipedia page on tube sockets, Loctals had the advantage of being "pin-for-pin" compatible with the older Octal tubes.
 Interesting to note that pin-for-pin compatibility is a selling point still used today in the field of semiconductor manufacturing.

 Loctals are in both versions of the 46-250 we're talking about today, taking the roles of RF converter, IF amplifier, and audio detector/first amplifier stage.
 But chassis 122 on our left still has two Octal tubes: a 35Z5 for the rectifier and a 50L6 for the audio amp.
 This tells us that the 122 is an older model, as it is well-known that manufacturers such as Philco did not want to throw away their stock of older components.
 But, as the three loctal tubes indicate, Philco's stock of old Bakelite tubes for the first three stages must have reached a point where it was financially viable to use the newer loctal technology.